ast-grep/ast-grep.github.io/website/advanced/custom-language.md

 git clone https://github.com/HerringtonDarkholme/tree-sitter-mojo.git
 ```

-## Compile the parser as dynamic library.
+## Compile the Parser as Dynamic Library

 Once we have prepared the tool and the grammar, we can compile the parser as dynamic library.